Industry News

 Workflows make it possible to define the different approval stages and the people involved.
 This collaborative approval helps teams better structure exchanges and avoid oversights.

-They also make it easier to manage project phasing, a project's life cycle and the different creative approval stages.
+They also make it easier to manage project phasing, a project's lifecycle and the different stages of creative approval.
 This collaborative approval helps teams better structure exchanges and avoid oversights.
-They also help to manage project phasing better and structure a project's life cycle.
+They also help better manage project phasing and structure a project's lifecycle.

 Each user knows when they need to step in.
-This organisation helps the project manager track the project's objective and each set objective.
+This organisation helps the project manager follow the project objective and each set objective.

 Automate reminders and notifications

-Automatic notifications make implementation of approvals, updates and meeting deadlines easier.
+Automatic notifications make it easier to implement approvals, updates and deadline compliance.

 An online proofing tool should be able to integrate with the software already used by teams, such as project management tools, DAMs or Adobe suites.

-These integrations make exchanges smoother and avoid double entry.
-They also strengthen the use of a management tool and management software.
+These integrations help streamline exchanges and avoid duplicate entries.
+They also strengthen the use of a management tool and a management software package.

 How does an online proofing process work?